hantsy/spring-reactive-sample/docs/data/data-mongo.md

 Follow the the [Getting Started](./start) part to create a freestyle or Spring Boot based project skeleton.

-For a  Spring project, firstly add the following into project dependencies.
+For a freestyle Spring project, add the following into project dependencies.

 ```xml
 <dependency>